-Our drinking water comes from four wells.
-They are 160, 300, 524, and 296 feet deep.
-We have 157 service connections and added two new connections last year.
+Our drinking water comes from five wells that range from 172 to 612 feet deep.
+We have 433 service connections and added seven new connections last year.

 We want you, our valued customers to be informed about your water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings, held on the third Tuesday of each month at 2:00 pm in the Lakeside Water and Sewer District office at 253 Bierney Creek Road in Lakeside.
+If you want to learn more, please attend any of our regularly scheduled meetings held on the third Tuesday of each month at 2:00 p.m. at Lakeside Water & Sewer District office located at 253 Bierney Creek Rd. in Lakeside.

-We are pleased to report that our drinking water is safe and meets all federal and state requirements.
-If you have any questions about this report or concerning your water utility, please contact Rodney Olson at the Lakeside County Water and Sewer District office at (406) 844-3881.
-Our certified operators are Cody Osterday and Scott Ring, who have 10 and five years of experience respectively.
+We are pleased to report that our drinking water is safe and meets all Federal and State requirements.
+If you have any questions about this report or concerning your water utility, please contact the Rodney Olson at Lakeside County Water and Sewer District office at (406) 844-3881.
+Our certified operators are Cody Osterday and Scott Ring who have 10 and five years of experience respectively.
 They attend periodic training sessions to meet continuing education requirements.